solacecommunity/solace-prometheus-exporter/README.md

 You can call:
 `https://your_exporter:9628/solace-vpn-std?scrapeURI=https%3A%2F%2Fyour-broker%3A943&username=monitoring&password=monitoring`

-This allows you to over write the parameters:
+This allows you to overwrite the parameters:
 - scrapeURI
 - username
 - password